TreyThomas93/flutter-expansion-tile-demo/README.md

 # Expansion Tile Open/Close Demo

-This demo shows you how to open an expansion tile while simultaneously closing an already open tile using the Expansion Tile widget.
+This demo shows you how to open an expansion tile while simultaneously closing an already open tile while **_maintaining animation_** using the Expansion Tile widget.

 ![Alt Text](assets/video/demo.gif)